Page cover

 Key Management Architecture

-Private keys are generated and stored on-device using OS-native secure storage mechanisms accessed via React Native Keychain, with optional biometric gating.
+Private keys are generated and stored on-device using OS-native secure storage mechanisms, with optional biometric gating where supported.

-• Keys are stored in hardware-backed secure storage where supported by the device
+• Keys are stored using hardware-backed secure storage where supported by the device

-• Keys are protected against direct extraction and brute-force attacks
+• Keys are protected against direct extraction through platform-native security mechanisms

 • Cryptic does not have access to user private keys

-mportant clarification: Hardware backing (Secure Enclave / TEE) depends on device capabilities and key attributes.
-Cryptic enforces the strongest protection available per platform.
+Important clarification: Hardware backing, including Secure Enclave, TEE, or StrongBox protections, depends on device capabilities and key attributes.
+Cryptic uses the strongest protection available per platform where supported.

-For users who opt in, Cryptic supports end-to-end encrypted Google Drive backups.
+For users who opt in, Cryptic supports encrypted backup and recovery flows designed to preserve user control.

 • Cryptic cannot access backup contents

-• Restoration requires possession of the user’s device credentials and cryptographic material
+• Restoration requires the appropriate user-controlled credentials and cryptographic material

 This enables account recovery while preserving non-custodial control and user sovereignty.